Social Media Metrics to Measure: What to Track and Why It Matters

 - Paid conversion rate: Critical for measuring the bottom line of paid campaigns.

-- Scroll-stop rate: How many people pause while scrolling which helps with creative testing.
+- Scroll-stop rate: How many people pause while scrolling, which helps with creative testing.

 How to Choose the Right Social Media Metrics